rkazmerik/Rwkit-Polar-Outlook/README.md

 - Need word breaking on donut legend
 - Using back button allows multiple responses
 - Keep answers in same order as entered in view
+- Multiple submits makes the form go nuts
+- Getting 'batch to large error' on poll reset
+    - Batches must be 100 entities max!

 ##Backburner
 - setup dev and prd slots on webapp